-Banyuls vinegar, a very flavorful vinegar made from the natural conversion of the classic dessert wine of the same name, is traditional in parts of Provence.
-Vinegar is a crucial part of mustard—also enjoyed in Provence—but there is no history of making mustard with Banyuls.
-Mustard is usually blended with cheaper, less interesting alcohol.
+Banyuls vinegar, a flavorful elxir made from the natural conversion of the classic dessert wine of the same name, is traditional in southern France.
+Vinegar is a critical part of mustard, but there is no history of making mustard with Banyuls since it's made in such small quantities and is rather expensive.

-The ingredients are easy to pronounce and understand: vinegar of Banyuls, a touch of water, mustard seeds, sea salt and a dash of turmeric to keep the color.
+The ingredients are vinegar of Banyuls, a touch of water, mustard seeds, sea salt and a dash of turmeric (for the yellow color).
 The flavor is similarly straightforward—bright, clean, fresh.
 The heat is balanced.
-I think it's great with grilled pork.
+It's great with grilled pork.
 Try it on a ham sandwich with a wedge of Comté cheese.
 Excellent stuff, limited supply.